 Dates are a natural sweetener that is often used in paleo recipes as an alternative to refined sugar.
 Dates are high in fiber, vitamins, and minerals, making them a more nutritious option than many other sweeteners.

-Dates are also a great choice for people following a Paleo diet because they are a whole food that’s free of artificial ingredients, additives, or preservatives.
+Dates are one of my favorite Paleo sweeteners and can be a great choice for people following a Paleo diet because they’re a whole food that’s free of artificial ingredients, additives, or preservatives.
 Dates have a lower glycemic index than refined sugar, which means they do not cause as rapid a spike in blood sugar levels as regular white sugar.

 Dates are perfect for sweetening cookies like these yummy peanut butter date cookies.
-It also works well in cakes like this simple spelt flour cake.
+They also work well in cakes like this simple spelt flour cake.
 They add a delicious caramel-like flavor to all sorts of baked goods.

 6. Molasses